MAN95-dev/The-Bookshelf/TESTING.md

     - Reload the page, confirm that a new random selection of featured listings are shown.
     - Click each listing picture, confirm that it takes the user to the relevant listing detail page.

-#### Shop Page
+#### Log in

-1. Breadcrumbs
-    - Click breadcrumb links, confirm they work and go to the correct locations.

-2. Shop section buttons
-    - Hover over section buttons, confirm the hover effects work as expected.
+- Reload the login page, confirm that the message for a new account is not visible.
+- Attempt to log in with a username not in the database, confirm the relevant error message is shown.
+- Attempt to log in with a correct username but wrong password, confirm the relevant error message is shown.
+- Log in with a correct username and password, confirm that the user is logged in and that they are redirected to their cart page.
-    - Click all section buttons, confirm they work and take the user to the correct pages.
+- Try to return to the login page url when already logged in, confirm that the user is redirected to the cart page.

-3. Sorting options
-    - Select the different sorting options from the menu one by one, confirm that the products are sorted in the orders selected.

-4. Product cards
-    - Hover over product cards, confirm the hover effect works as expected.
-    - Confirm that the photos, images and prices displayed are correct.
+#### Register

-    - Click multiple products, confirm that the user is taken to the correct product listing pages.
+- Try to go to the register url when already logged in, confirm that the user is redirected to the home page.
-    - Confirm that one of each product is displayed in total.
+- Log out then go to the register page again.
+Confirm that the register form is displayed as expected.
-    - Check that there are no duplicates or missing products.

-5. Pagination
-    - Click all pagination links, confirm that they work as desired.

-#### Search Page

-1. Breadcrumbs
-    - Click breadcrumb links, confirm they work and go to the correct locations.

-2. Search bar
-    - Load search page, confirm that the search bar is visible and no product listing results are shown.
-    - Enter a search word that applies to many listings.
-        - Confirm that the listing returned match the search term.
-        - Confirm that the results are paginated and that the pagination works correctly.
-    - Enter a search word that does not apply to any listings.
-Confirm that the message "There are currently no listings that match this search" is displayed when hitting enter.

-3. Footer on search page
-    - Confirm that footer stays stuck to the bottom of the screen even when there are no listings to fill up the space.
+- Fill in the form with a username already in the database, confirm that the user is informed that they must use a unique username.
+- Fill in the email input with a non-email address, confirm the user is shown an error asking the to use an email address.
+- Go into devtools, change the `type` attribute on the email form to `text`, attempt to send the form. confirm that the Django validation catches the error and tells the user to enter an email address.
+- Fill in the form with two different passwords, confirm the error is caught again and the user is informed of their mistake.
+- Fill in the registration for correctly, confirm that the user is automatically directed to the login page, and the message "Your account has been created `<username>`.
+You can now log in." is displayed above the login page.

-#### Listing Page
+#### Club picks

 1. Listing breadcrumbs
     - Check that breadcrumbs show the relevant category of the product listing in them.